jaym-01/RISCVCPU/statements/john_yeo.md

 After that, the output would be whichever “version” of the signal which would be used.
 In this case, PCPlus4_w would be used in the writeback stage.

 However, the problem of this implementation arose when Jay tried to implement the hazard unit.
 Because all these pipelined signals were contained inside their components, he wasn’t able to effectively perform stall, flush & forwarding operations inside of them.
 On my part, I should have worked more closely with him, instead of working on this separately.
-As a result, we had to switch out design of the pipeline processor to implementation 2.
+As a result, we had to switch out the design of the pipeline processor to implementation 2.

 ### Implementation 2

 Commits: [Commit e766856](https://github.com/johnyeocx/iac-project-team02/commit/e766856b5e614dac860aafbc517e00098789c11b), [Commit 0764a1c](https://github.com/johnyeocx/iac-project-team02/commit/0764a1c777932dd104b153926d776da254470a55)

-For the second implementation, each component would process signals as it would in the single cycle, and there would then be a pipelined component, which simply contains flip flops to pass the signals from one stage to the next.
+For the second implementation, each module would process signals as it would in the single cycle, and there would then be a pipeline component, which simply contains flip flops to pass the signals from one stage to the next.

 Using the example of PC above, the PC component looks like the following: